The Pencil of Nature

-The Pencil of Nature is a book by William Henry Fox Talbot which was the first commercially published book to be illustrated with photographs.
+The Pencil of Nature is an 1844 book by William Henry Fox Talbot.
+It is notable for being the first commercially published book to be illustrated with photographs.

 Published by Longman, Brown, Green & Longmans in six fascicles between 1844 and 1846, the book detailed Talbot's development of the calotype photographic process and included 24 calotype prints, each one pasted in by hand, illustrating some of the possible applications of the new technology.
 It is regarded as an important and influential work in the history of photography and was described by the Metropolitan Museum of Art as "a milestone in the art of the book greater than any since Gutenberg's invention of moveable type."

-At the time The Pencil of Nature was published, photography was still an unfamiliar concept for most people—the Athenaeum magazine described Talbot's work as "modern necromancy"—and the book was the first opportunity for the general public to see what photographs looked like.
-To avoid any confusion, Talbot inserted the following notice into the book:
+At the time of The Pencil of Nature's publication, photography was still an unfamiliar concept for most people—The Athenaeum, a contemporary British magazine, described Talbot's work as "modern necromancy"—and the book was the first opportunity for the general public to see what photographs looked like.
+To avoid confusion, Talbot inserted the following notice into the book:

-The cover page for The Pencil of Nature clashed designs, which was characteristic of the Victorian era, with styles inspired by baroque, Celtic, and medieval elements.
+The cover page of The Pencil of Nature eclectically clashed the Baroque, Celtic, and Medieval styles, as was characteristic of the Victorian era.
 Its symmetrical design, letterforms, and intricate carpet pages are similar to and a pastiche of the Book of Kells.

-The Pencil of Nature was published and sold one section at a time, without any binding (as with many books of the time, purchasers were expected to have it bound themselves once all the installments had been released).
+The Pencil of Nature was published and sold one section at a time, without any binding.
+As with many books of the time, purchasers were expected to have it bound themselves once all the installments had been released.
 Talbot planned a large number of installments; however, the book was not a commercial success and he was forced to terminate the project after completing only six.

 Photographs

 The 24 plates in the book were carefully selected to demonstrate a wide variety of potential applications for photography.
-They include a variety of architectural studies, scenes, still-lifes, and closeups, as well as facsimiles of prints, sketches, and text.
-Due to the long exposure times involved, however, Talbot included only one portrait, The Ladder (Plate XIV).
+They include a variety of architectural studies, scenes, still lifes, and closeups, as well as facsimiles of prints, sketches, and text.
+Due to the long exposure times required in early photography, however, Talbot only included one image depicting people, The Ladder (Plate XIV).
 Talbot also sought to demonstrate photography's potential as a new artistic medium with images like The Open Door (Plate VI).

 The complete list of plates is as follows: